The Hidden Environmental Impact of Events: How Much Waste Do We Really Produce?

 Let’s Make Sustainability the Norm for Events

 The environmental cost of events is undeniable, but we have the power to change this narrative.
 With thoughtful planning and a bit of creativity, events can be both memorable and environmentally responsible.
-By choosing eco-friendly alternatives, reducing waste wherever possible, and making conscious decisions throughout the planning process, we can significantly shrink an event’s footprint.
+Importantly, sustainable events aren’t just good for the planet—they’re often more appealing to attendees and sponsors.

 If you’re looking to make your next event as sustainable as possible, Terra Tag offers a variety of products and expertise to support your green goals—from plantable name badges to recycled-paper event stationery.
-We’re passionate about helping Australian events shine and save the planet at the same time.

 Rhonda Sweet